arjunbreddy22/VibeTrail/README.md

 ## 🤝 Contributing

-We welcome contributions!
-To get started:

-1. Clone this repository.
-2. Install dependencies: `npm install`.
-3. Start the watch mode to automatically recompile on changes: `npm run watch`.
-4. Press `F5` to launch the extension in a new VS Code window.
+Contributions are welcome!
+Please feel free to open an issue or submit a pull request.

 ## 📄 License

 This project is proprietary and closed-source.
 All rights are reserved.

-For licensing information, please contact us at [arjunreddy5275@gmail.com](mailto:arjunreddy5275@gmail.com).
+For licensing information, please see the LICENSE file.